FrederikKurcz/FrederikKurcz.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Macroeconomics
-  - Monetary policy
+  - Monetary and fiscal policy
-  - Distributional effects
+  - Inequality and heterogeneous agents

 # Education to show in About widget
 education: